 For some inspiration… go here, but not while you’re at work!

 Why dress up as a boring superhero when you can be a red grasshopper?
 I realized afterward that putting together a Chapulín Colorado costume may not be as low budget or low effort as some of the other suggestions.
 Who actually has red tights lying around?
-Also, I realized that if LA stays as warm as it’s been for the Halloween parties this weekend and Halloween next week, it might be too warm to dress up as el Chapulín Colorado.
+Also, visit this I realized that if LA stays as warm as it’s been for the Halloween parties this weekend and Halloween next week, it might be too warm to dress up as el Chapulín Colorado.

 - Red hoodie sweater (optional: a Chapulín Colorado t-shirt, but you still need to cover your arms)